 NexVisor discovery mode and auto addition to a cluster.

-Manual placement and motion of VMs between different NexVisor nodes from the UI
+Manual placement and transfer of VMs between different NexVisor nodes through the UI

 Multi-user support with Role Based Access Control.

-Striping of volumes across multiple physical NVMe drives to enable larger volume capacity and for enhancing single drive performance to 1 Million IOPs and above.
+Striping of volumes across multiple physical NVMe drives, in order to enable larger volume capacity, as well as enhancing single drive performance to 1 Million IOPs and above.

-Increased NIC speed support to 25/50/100gbit support.
-Supported Hardware revisions are planned in 2019 to accommodate faster NIC speeds.
+Increased NIC speed support to 25/50/100gbit.
+Supported Hardware revisions are planned in 2019, to accommodate faster NIC speeds.
 Sunlight will be releasing a custom 100gbit/s acceleration card that will significantly enhance virtualised NIC performance.

 Online Upgrade Support.
-This has taken priority in our dev cycle.
+This is of high priority in Sunlight's dev cycle.

 Multi-LUN aggregation support (creating super LUNs made up of many smaller LUNs that can span physical NVMe drives for increased capacity)

 When power cycling the Sunlight cluster, even with a Fault Tolerance policy configured, automatic VM start-up is not currently supported when the cluster comes online.
-Fault Tolerance policy is only currently executed when the controller node stays online.
+Fault Tolerance policy is currently executed only when the controller node remains online.